PublicDomainRelease/MODFLOW-NWT/Readme.txt

 D. TESTING

-Eleven sample problems with MODFLOW-NWT data sets are provided to verify that MODFLOW-NWT is correctly installed and running on the system.
+Eight sample problems with MODFLOW-NWT data sets are provided to verify that MODFLOW-NWT is correctly installed and running on the system.
 The sample problems also may be looked at as examples of how to use the program.
-Five of the test problems (Pr1a, Pr1b, Pr2, Pr3_lower, and Pr3_higher) are documented in Niswonger and others (2011), one of the test problems (l1b2k) is documented in Merritt and Konikow (2000) as Test Simulation 1, and the final five test problems (SwrSample01, SwrSample02, SwrSample03, SwrSample04, SwrSample05) are documented in Hughes and others (2012).
+Five of the test problems (Pr1a, Pr1b, Pr2, Pr3_lower, and Pr3_higher) are documented in Niswonger and others (2011), one test problems (l1b2k) is documented in Merritt and Konikow (2000) as Test Simulation 1, one test problem (SwrSample05) is documented in Hughes and others (2012), and one test problem (swi2ex4sww) is documented in Bakker and others (2013).
 These test problems can be run using either the 32-bit or 64-bit version of the MODFLOW-NWT executable.
-Saved results for these simulations are included in the Output_test and Output_test_64 directories. for comparison.
+Saved results for these simulations are included in the Output_test and Output_test_64 directories for comparison.

 E. COMPILING

-The executable files provided in MODFLOW-NWT_1.0.7\bin were created using the Intel
+The executable files provided in MODFLOW-NWT_1.0.8\bin were created using the Intel
 Visual Fortran 12.1 compiler.
 Although executable versions of the program are
-provided, the source code also is provided in the MODFLOW-NWT_1.0.7\src directory so that MODFLOW-NWT can be recompiled if necessary.
+provided, the source code also is provided in the MODFLOW-NWT_1.0.8\src directory so that MODFLOW-NWT can be recompiled if necessary.
 However, the USGS cannot provide
 assistance to those compiling MODFLOW-NWT.

 F. REFERENCES

+Bakker, Mark, Schaars, Frans, Hughes, J.D., Langevin, C.D., and Dausman, A.M., 2013,
+Documentation of the seawater intrusion (SWI2) package for MODFLOW:
+U.S. Geological Survey Techniques and Methods, book 6, chap.
+A46, 47 p.

 Hughes, J.D., Langevin, C.D., Chartier, K.L., and White, J.T., 2012, Documentation
 of the Surface-Water Routing (SWR1) Process for modeling surface-water flow with the U.S. Geological Survey Modular Ground-Water Model (MODFLOW-2005): U.S. Geological Survey Techniques and Methods, book 6, chap.
 A40 (Version 1.0), 113 p.

+Merritt, M.L., and Konikow, K.F., 2000, Documentation of a computer program to simulate lake-aquifer interaction using the MODFLOW ground-water flow model and the MOC3D solute-transport model: Water-Resources Investigations Report 00-4167, 146 p.

 Niswonger, R.G., Panday, Sorab, and Ibaraki, Motomu, 2011, MODFLOW-NWT, A Newton formulation for MODFLOW-2005: U.S. Geological Survey Techniques and Methods 6-A37, 44 p.

-Merritt, M.L., and Konikow, K.F., 2000, Documentation of a computer program to simulate lake-aquifer interaction using the MODFLOW ground-water flow model and the MOC3D solute-transport model: Water-Resources Investigations Report 00-4167, 146 p.